siriokun/platformsh-docs/docs/src/environments/search-engine-visibility.md

 Platform.sh can't guarantee that indexers follow the instructions.
 If you're concerned about access, set up [HTTP access control](./http-access-control.md).

+If you are using a CDN, add a [custom domain](../domains/steps/_index.md) to your production site and ensure everything is configured for [TLS ownership verification](../domains/troubleshoot.md#ownership-verification).

 To change the environment's visibility to search engines, follow these steps:

 {{< codetabs >}}